 Root Zone “WHOIS” Change Request and Database Management (NTIA IANA Functions Contract: C.2.9.2.b)

 Description of the function: IANA maintains, updates, and make publicly accessible a Root Zone “WHOIS” database with current and verified contact information for all TLD registry operators.
-The Root Zone “WHOIS” database, at a minimum, shall consist of the TLD name; the IP address of the primary nameserver and secondary nameserver for the TLD; the corresponding names of such nameservers; the creation date of the TLD; the name, postal address, email address, and telephone and fax numbers of the TLD registry operator; the name, postal address, email address, and telephone and fax numbers of the technical contact for the TLD registry operator; and the name, postal address, email address, and telephone and fax numbers of the administrative contact for the TLD registry operator; reports; and date record last updated; and any other information relevant to the TLD requested by the TLD registry operator.
+The Root Zone “WHOIS” database, at a minimum, shall consist of the TLD name; the IP address of the TLD’s nameservers; the corresponding names of such nameservers; the creation date of the TLD; the name, postal address, email address, and telephone and fax numbers of the TLD registry operator; the name, postal address, email address, and telephone and fax numbers of the technical contact for the TLD registry operator; and the name, postal address, email address, and telephone and fax numbers of the administrative contact for the TLD registry operator; reports; date the “WHOIS” record was last updated; and any other information relevant to the TLD requested by the TLD registry operator.
 IANA shall receive and process root zone “WHOIS” change requests for TLDs.

-Customers of the function: ccTLD registries, gTLD registries, .INT registry.
+Customers of the function: TLD registries.

 What registries are involved in providing the function: Root Zone WHOIS database.